codeigniter4/CodeIgniter4/user_guide_src/source/helpers/filesystem_helper.rst

 Filesystem Helper
 #################

-The Directory Helper file contains functions that assist in working with directories.
+The Filesystem Helper file contains functions that assist in working with files and directories.

 .. contents::
     :local: